Same-sex marriage in Luxembourg: Legislative action

+Royal same-sex weddings

+Contacted by the newspaper L'essentiel, the Grand Ducal Court of Luxembourg confirmed in October 2021 that members of the royal family may enter into a same-sex marriage without having to forfeit the crown or lose their royal titles and privileges or their place in the line of succession, though the marriage—like opposite-sex marriages—would require the approval of the Grand Duke or Grand Duchess.
+This followed similar announcements concerning other European royal families.

 Statistics

-In 2015, approximately 120 same-sex marriages took place in Luxembourg; 49 and 11 of which occurred in Luxembourg City and Esch-sur-Alzette, the two largest cities in the country.
+In 2015, approximately 120 same-sex marriages took place in Luxembourg, with 49 and 11 occurring in Luxembourg City and Esch-sur-Alzette, the two largest cities in the country.
 This represented about 7% of all marriages.
-About 69% of same-sex partners who married that year were aged above 40 (74% for male couples and 61% for female couples).
+About 69% of same-sex spouses who married that year were aged above 40 (74% for male couples and 61% for female couples).
+The number of same-sex marriages performed per year has decreased since then, with only 47 such marriages taking place in 2023.

 Religious performance

-In May 2015, the Protestant Church of Luxembourg voted to allow its pastors to bless same-sex marriages in its churches.
+In May 2015, the Protestant Church of Luxembourg voted 94–3 to allow its pastors to bless same-sex marriages.
+Pastors are under no obligation to bless same-sex marriages if this would violate their personal beliefs.
+The first blessing occurred a few weeks later.

+The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.

 Public opinion

-A 2006 Angus Reid Global Monitor poll found that 58% of Luxembourgers supported same-sex marriage.
+The 2006 Eurobarometer poll found that 58% of Luxembourgers supported same-sex marriage.
 An April 2013 PoliMonitor survey commissioned by the Luxemburger Wort and RTL Télé Lëtzebuerg placed support for same-sex marriage in Luxembourg at 83% and for adoption by same-sex couples at 55%.

 The 2015 Eurobarometer found that 75% of Luxembourgers thought same-sex marriage should be allowed throughout Europe, while 20% were opposed.
 In 2019, the Eurobarometer showed that support had increased to 85%, with 9% opposed.
+The 2023 Eurobarometer found that 84% of Luxembourgers thought same-sex marriage should be allowed throughout Europe, while 13% were opposed.
+The survey also found that 86% of Luxembourgers thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 13% disagreed.